dallmeyer/jak-up/README.md

 If you don't know what Only Up is, [watch this](https://www.youtube.com/watch?v=i6A0uuxxaxQ&start=994).

+This is still in alpha, only Hub 1 is completed so far.
 Ping me on discord (barg034) or create an issue here if you find any issues

 ## Known issues ##